3 Great Blank Scope and Sequence Templates for Teachers

 Using these pacing guide templates, you’ll be able to strategically organize curriculum standards, guaranteeing that you cover all learning objectives by the end of the school year.

-Doing so will allow you to confidently refer to them when planning and meeting with your grade level team during the school year.
+Doing so will allow you to confidently refer to them when planning and when meeting with your teaching team during the school year.